-She serves as Chief Policy Wonk of the U.S. Department of Arts and Culture and President of the Board of Directors of The Shalom Center.
+Until January 2019, she served as Chief Policy Wonk of the U.S. Department of Arts and Culture.
+She is President of the Board of Directors of The Shalom Center.
 She has served as Vice Chair of the Board of ALEPH: Alliance for Jewish Renewal, and Tsofah/President of Congregation Eitz Or in Seattle.
 She co-founded such activist groups as the San Francisco Artworkers’ Coalition, the California Visual Artists Alliance, Bay Area Lawyers for the Arts and Draft Help.

 Born in New York, Arlene grew up in the San Francisco Bay Area.
 She and her husband, the artist Rick Yoshimoto, live just outside Santa Fe, NM.